Install

 7. Plan for Dust and Noise

-• Cabinet installation involves some noise and will generate dust or debris.
-Rest assured, our team always cleans up thoroughly after the installation and strives to leave the space in the best condition possible, even while it's under construction.
+Cabinet installation can create some noise and dust, but rest assured our team cleans up thoroughly and always leaves your space in the best condition possible even while it is under construction.

 8. Finalize the Schedule